citrix/workspace-linux-oem-guide/docs/customize.md

 To help modify the self-service UI, you can run the underlying web code in a standalone mode using a web browser.
 This lets you use standard web tools (for example, Firebug for Firefox) to inspect and modify the site.
 To run it in standalone mode, load the site `$ICAROOT/site/selfservice.html?standalone` in a browser.

-For other information on customizations based on Receiver for Web, see [CTX134791](https://support.citrix.com/article/CTX134791) and [http://blogs.citrix.com/2012/06/06/customizing-receiver-for-web/](http://blogs.citrix.com/2012/06/06/customizing-receiver-for-web/).
+For other information on customizations based on Workspace app for Web, see [CTX134791](https://support.citrix.com/article/CTX134791) and [http://blogs.citrix.com/2012/06/06/customizing-receiver-for-web/](http://blogs.citrix.com/2012/06/06/customizing-receiver-for-web/).

 In addition to the self-selection UI, it is also possible to rebrand some other screens.
 The Shared User Mode logon screen, the Offline Error screen and the Loading Spinner screen can be customized by modifying the site rendered by `$ICAROOT/site/sum_screen/SharedUserMode.html`, `$ICAROOT/site/native/error.html`, and `$ICAROOT/site/native/loading.html` respectively.

 ### Preferences

-The Preferences UI in Citrix Receiver is implemented as a separate binary,
+The Preferences UI in Citrix Workspace app is implemented as a separate binary,
 `$ICAROOT/util/configmgr`, which edits the configuration files, and gets and sets values using storebrowse.
 For complex customizations, you can replace configmgr.

 Note: Many of the configuration options were available in wfcmgr, which is no longer available.
 For more information on them than is provided here, consult an earlier version of this document.